Everything for horticulture Personal advice from our specialists Worldwide delivery of 30 000 products

 • Repeat these steps until a reliable measurement is obtained.
 The pH meter will then indicate a value by measuring the pH4 solution.
 The further this value is from the pH4 value, the greater the discrepancy of your measuring instrument.

-• In this video our product specialist shows you how a pH meter calibration works:
+This video shows how a pH meter calibration works.

 Another commonly used pH meter in horticulture is the Elmeco pH meter.
-In the video below you can see how to calibrate this type of pH meter:
+The video above shows how you can calibrate this type of pH meter.

 Difference between calibrating and gauging a pH meter